XDagger/XDagger.github.io/_posts/2020-11-01-Monthly-report.md

 ![almost there image](/assets/images/posts/photo_2020-10-30_07-20-40.jpg)

-Briefly let talk about the ìOctober effectî Bitcoinís apparent effect has given more impression to still be the largest cryptocurrency by market capitalization and daily trading volume.
+Briefly let talk about the ‚ÄúOctober effect‚Äù Bitcoin‚Äôs apparent effect has given more impression to still be the largest cryptocurrency by market capitalization and daily trading volume.
 Xdag also hit a new ATH price up too in the month of October, which is a very great edge for the community, we're almost there, it's only a matter of time XDAG adoption will surely be global.